pagkly/Zed/Investopedia4/Joseph Schumpeter.md

 Schumpeter’s arguments sharply deviated from the dominant tradition.
 He highlighted the fact that markets do not passively tend toward [[equilibrium]](https://www.investopedia.com/terms/e/equilibrium.asp) until [profit margins](https://www.investopedia.com/terms/p/profitmargin.asp) are wiped out.
 Instead, entrepreneurial innovation and experimentation constantly destroy the old and introduce new equilibria, making possible higher [standards of living](https://www.investopedia.com/terms/s/standard-of-living.asp).

-In many respects, Schumpeter saw capitalism as a method of evolution within the social and economic hierarchy.
+In many respects, Schumpeter saw [[Capitalism|capitalism]] as a method of evolution within the social and economic hierarchy.
 The entrepreneur becomes the revolutionary, upsetting the established order to create dynamic change.

 ### Business Cycles